 Since 2016, the Army has lost an average of 27 Soldiers a year to off-duty PMV-2 mishaps.
-This mishap was the fifth off-duty PMV-2 fatality of FY21 and above the number of PMV-2 fatalities for the same time period last year.
+This mishap is the 12th off-duty PMV-2 fatality of FY21.